-The Cassini-Huygens mission to Saturn is the most ambitious effort in planetary space exploration ever mounted.
+The Cassini-Huygens mission to Saturn was the most ambitious effort in planetary space exploration ever mounted.

-A joint endeavour of ESA, NASA and the Italian space agency, Agenzia Spaziale Italiana (ASI), Cassini-Huygens is a sophisticated spacecraft being sent to the ringed planet to study the Saturnian system in detail over a four-year period.
+A joint endeavour of ESA, NASA and the Italian space agency, Agenzia Spaziale Italiana (ASI), Cassini-Huygens was a sophisticated spacecraft sent to the ringed planet to study the Saturnian system in detail.

 A scientific probe called Huygens was released from the main spacecraft to parachute through the atmosphere to the surface of Saturn’s largest and most interesting moon, Titan.

-Cassini-Huygens is designed to shed light on many of the unsolved mysteries arising from previous observations, such as:
+Cassini-Huygens was designed to shed light on many of the unsolved mysteries arising from previous observations, such as:

 - what is the source of heat inside Saturn that produces 87 per cent more energy than the planet absorbs from sunlight?